Voices from a forgotten past

 The Prayer Hall.

 The next chapter in his adventures took him first to London, then to Macau, and on to Shanghai.
 It was in Macau that he is thought to have had a hand in the first translation of the Bible into Japanese.
 He became a British subject in the process, returning to Japan twice as a translator in the service of the British.
 His second return in late 1854 is significant in that it led to the signing of the Treaty of Peace and Amity between the United Kingdom and Japan.
 He married a Malay woman later in life and eventually found himself residing in Singapore where he was a trader in local farm products from 1862 until his death in 1867 at the age of 49.
 In 2004, Otokochi’s remains which had been relocated from the original burial site were found to be at Choa Chu Kang.
 The remains were exhumed and cremated.
 Some of his ashes were brought to Japan with a portion is kept in the charnel next to the Prayer Hall at the Japanese Cemetery Park.
-More about the life of Otokichi can be found in this Japan Times article (click here).
+More about the life of Otokichi can be found in a 2004 Japan Times article at the text of which has been reproduced at the bottom of this post (click here).

 A charnel containing the remains of the first Japanese resident of Singapore Otokichi alias John M. Ottoson.